Alzheimer’s wandering is dangerous

 It might seem unbelievable that seniors who are frail, slow-moving, or use a walker could get very far without anyone noticing.
 But it really does happen!

-We share 8 ways to reduce wandering behavior and keep seniors safe even if they do wander.
+We explain what causes someone with dementia to accidentally walk away from familiar surroundings and share 8 ways to reduce wandering behavior and keep seniors safe even if they do wander.

 What causes Alzheimer’s wandering?